vasila-taki/BigData2021/README.md

 # BigData2021
-solutions of excercises in "Data Analytics" course (2021 of DI
+Solutions of projects in "Data Analytics" course (2021) of DI-UoA

+Project consists of 3 requirements:
+1. Classification of news articles
+2. Sentiment analysis of movies reviews
+3. Implementation of DTW algorithm for computating the similarity between time series

+Each requirement's folder contains datasets, source code files and output files.
+Report.pdf contains the report for requirements 1,2,3